 Unless otherwise noted, utilities can substitute utility-created forms for BPA provided forms to fulfill stated documentation requirements.
-Utility-created forms must contain at a minimum all fields found in the BPA-provided form in order to qualify as acceptable documentation.
+Utility-created forms must contain at a minimum all fields found in the BPA-provided form to qualify as acceptable documentation.

 Customers must retain required information for a minimum of four years after invoicing the measure through BEETS.
 Information must be made available to BPA upon request.
-If a customer's agent or contractor was used for some or all of the measure development, implementation or verification, the customer must also retain documentation that IM requirements have been met.
+If a customer's agent or contractor was used for some or all the measure development, implementation or verification, the customer must also retain documentation that IM requirements have been met.

-3.2 REPORTING REQUIREMENTS
+3.2 Reporting Requirements

-Measures reported to BPA must include supporting documentation required by the IM and customers must establish and maintain files and supporting documentation for each submitted measure.
-After BPA receives a customer- reported measure, a timely review will be conducted to determine whether the measure submitted conforms to IM requirements.
-Once BPA conducts its review, which may include an oversight review, BPA advances the application within BEETS to "ready to invoice" or will send it back to the customer for compliance or oversight correction.
+Measures reported to BPA must include supporting documentation required by the IM, and customers must establish and maintain files and supporting documentation for each submitted measure.
+BPA requests, customers report at least once every six months.
+After receiving a customer reported measure, BPA will conduct a timely review to determine whether the measure submitted conforms to IM requirements.
+Once BPA conducts its review, which may include an oversight review, BPA will advance the application within BEETS to "ready to invoice" or will send it back to the customer for compliance or oversight correction.
 BPA will not accept measures that are not in compliance with the Energy Conservation Agreement or IM requirements.
 Should there be a disagreement regarding a reported measure, BPA will work with the customer to correct any errors.

 Customers must use BEETS to report EEI-funded, self-funded, and non-reportable energy efficiency savings.
+BPA requires customers to submit measures / projects within 180 calendar days of completion date.
 Customers may report energy savings at any time as long as the completion dates are in the current or previous rate period.
+Once the measure has been marked "Ready to Invoice" customers must invoice BPA payment within 60 calendar days.
+Additionally, BPA requests, but does not require, customers invoice BPA at least once every six months.
 There are specific reporting requirements for Unit of Energy Savings (UES) measures and nonresidential lighting.
 If a UES measure expires, customers must submit the measure for compliance review within six months of the expiration date.
-If a UES measure is modified but not expired (e.g., has updated documentation requirements), customers must submit per the current rate period reporting requirements.
+If a UES measure is modified but not expired (e.g., has updated documentation requirements), customers must submit based on per the current rate period reporting requirements.
 Customers will receive the payment rate in effect at the reported completion date.

-3.3 OVERSIGHT
+3.3 Oversight

 As a part of the oversight review process, BPA reserves the right to perform detailed record reviews of IM required documentation and conduct site inspections of the measure or project.
 BPA may conduct oversight inspections of all measures, contact end-users to verify reported measures, monitor or review the customer's procedures and records, and/or conduct site visits to verify claimed energy savings and oversee implementation.
 BPA decides the number, timing and extent of inspections and coordinates with the customer.
-BPA will normally provide written notice not less than 30 days prior to a site inspection and site inspections will occur at BPA expense.
+BPA normally provides written notice not less than 30 days prior to a site inspection and site inspections will occur at BPA expense.

 BPA may contact appropriate federal, state or local jurisdictions regarding health, safety or environmental matters related to any activity under this IM.
-If at any time BPA finds noncompliance with the requirements of the IM or the customer's ECA, it may make adjustments to the customer's payments to achieve compliance.
+If at any time BPA finds noncompliance with the requirements of the IM or the customer's ECA, it may adjust the customer's payments to achieve compliance.